 The Batch Manager in TensorRT-LLM

 TensorRT-LLM relies on a component, called the Batch Manager, to support in-flight batching of requests (also known in the community as continuous batching or iteration-level batching).
-That technique that aims at reducing wait times in queues, eliminating the need for padding requests and allowing for higher GPU utilization.
+That technique aims at reducing wait times in queues, eliminating the need for padding requests and allowing for higher GPU utilization.

 In more details, this feature allows for the inclusion of newly arrived requests and the return of newly completed requests at each iteration of the token generation loop.
 In-flight batching is accessed via a TensorRT-LLM component called the Batch Manager.
 That batch manager exposes hooks for the user to register function pointers to define how TensorRT-LLM reads in new requests and how it returns completed requests to the user.